 Somewhere in all of that I realized she must have stowed away in the RV chassis.

 I say, “Pye?
 Is that you?
 Oh PYE!
 What are you doing here, baby??
 Oh, poor kitty!!”
 I scoop her up and hug her to me.

 A heartbeat before I picked her up, she seemed to back up a bit when she could’ve rushed past me to come in.
-But I guess the idea of being inside the RV didn’t seem as bad as it did when she jumped out the morning before.
+But she let me pick her up so I guess the idea of being inside the RV didn’t seem as bad as it did when she jumped out the morning before.